 \subsection{Is the result predetermined?}

 A circularity objection must be addressed directly.
 The framework's dimensions are drawn from democratic and republican political theory, which embeds commitments to public reason, contestatory control, and cognitive accessibility.
 Applying such a framework to an entity defined as cognitively exceeding all humans risks producing a negative result by construction.
 Two responses address this.
 First, the framework produces varied and non-predetermined results when applied to existing institutions in Section~\ref{sec:existing}: algorithmic sentencing partially fails on legitimacy, central banks largely satisfy accountability, emergency powers strain corrigibility.
 A rigged framework would fail these cases uniformly; this one discriminates among arrangements in analytically meaningful ways.
-The negative result for the ASI case is earned by the analysis, not built into the premises.
-Second, rather than denying the framework's commitments, the productive response is to make them explicit and ask, for each failure, whether it reveals a problem with the prospective case or a limitation of the framework itself.
+The negative result follows from the analysis; it is not predetermined by the framework's premises.

+Second, rather than denying the framework's commitments, the better response is to make them explicit and ask, for each failure, whether it reveals a problem with the prospective case or a limitation of the framework itself.
 Where the prospective case fails on public reason grounds, this exposes governance theory's dependence on cognitive comparability, an assumption that has gone unexamined because it has always been satisfied.
-The negative assessment and the theoretical insight are linked: the prospective case works as a stress test precisely because it violates assumptions the theory normally takes for granted.
+The negative assessment and the theoretical insight are linked: the prospective case generates its insight precisely because it violates assumptions the theory normally takes for granted.

 A related objection holds that the negative verdict is simply obvious.
 But common-sense intuition collapses all failures into a single undifferentiated judgment, obscuring the distinctions that matter for institutional design: which failures are contingent, which yield to design innovation, which demand new theory, and why dimensions that function independently under bounded asymmetry become correlated under radical asymmetry.